JHU HIT-COVID - CoronaNet Taxonomy Map

 The HIT-COVID taxonomy aims to capture such policies by coding the

-as ‘quar_iso’.The CoronaNet taxonomy aims to capture such policies by coding the
+intervention_groupas ‘quar_iso’.The CoronaNet taxonomy aims to capture such policies by coding the

-is used to distinguish between ’All Travelers (Citizen Travelers + Foreign Travelers) and All Residents (Citizen Residents + Foreign Residents).
+typeas Quarantine.
+To map the different target populations the HIT-COVID variablecatis used to distinguish between ’All Travelers (Citizen Travelers + Foreign Travelers) and All Residents (Citizen Residents + Foreign Residents).

 mutate(type = 'Quarantine',